f20/power-models/README.md

 Microsoft Excel spreadsheet models to calculate electricity distribution use of system charges.

-This project's first task was to implement the methods used by the regional electricity distribution companies in England, Scotland and Wales to set their use of system charges.
-It has subsequently expanded to explore other areas to which the Perl-managed spreadsheet model methodology pioneered for distribution charging models can make a useful contribution.

-The repository also contains data used by regional electricity distribution companies in England, Scotland and Wales in models to set their use of system charges, in a form suitable for use with the Perl code above, and some (currently undocumented) tools to manage these data.
+The repository also contains data used by regional electricity distribution companies in England, Scotland and Wales in models to set their use of system charges, in a format suitable for use with the Perl 5 code.

-To download some of the use of system charging workbooks that can be built using this code, go to http://dcmf.co.uk/models/.
+Go to http://dcmf.co.uk/models/ to download some workbooks built using this code.

 To get started with building spreadsheet models on your own computer using this code, follow the instructions below.